SEND

 - Parent/carer drop-ins/ themed activities and events

-For further information on Special Educational Needs: please contact Mrs Pam Coils (SENCO) or Mr Jonathan Booth (Headteacher).
+For further information on Special Educational Needs: please contact Mrs Faye Morris (SENCo) or Mr Jonathan Booth (Headteacher).

 MENTAL HEALTH AND WELLBEING